Non-isothermal non-Newtonian fluids: the stationary case: Finite element approximation: the Carreau law case

 In this second test case, we investigate the r\^{o}le of the regularizing parameter $\sigma$ in the approximating problem \eqref{Sy08}-\eqref{Sy11} by solving the same manufactured solution problem introduced in the first test case, but considering the Carreau model with $\eta_\infty=0, \eta_0=2, \lambda = 1$ and different values of $p$.
 Consistently with the value of $\eta_{\infty}$, the velocity error is computed in $\textbf{W}^{1,p}$, the pressure error in $L^{p'}$, while the temperature error is computed in $H^1$.

 The convergence results obtained using $\mathcal{P}_2/\mathcal{P}_1/\mathcal{P}_2$ finite elements are displayed in Figures \ref{fig:P2P1P2_p2_sigma}, \ref{fig:P2P1P2_p1.6_sigma} and \ref{fig:P2P1P2_p1.2_sigma} for $p=2, 1.6, 1.2$, respectively.
 In each plot the slope of the dotted reference line is computed by employing the values of the corresponding error obtained for $\sigma=0$ and the two smallest values of $h$.
 As expected, for $\sigma\not=0$ the error between the exact solution of \eqref{eq::liftweak}-\eqref{eq::variastokesnllift} with $\eta_\infty=0$ and the approximation of the solution to the regularized problem \eqref{Sy08}-\eqref{Sy11} exhibits an asymptotic plateau for $h$ tending to zero, where the value of the plateau decreases as $\sigma$ tends to zero.
-When the regularization parameter $\sigma$ is set to zero, from Theorem \ref{theoesti:1} and standard interpolation error estimates we expect the velocity and the temperature errors to behave like $h^{2(p-1)}$, while the pressure error as $h^{2(p-1)^2}$.
-The obtained convergence results are coherent with the theoretical estimates in Theorem \ref{theoesti:1}, in particular the rate of convergence of the pressure error decreases with $p$.
-However, it seems that the asymptotic regime is not yet reached; a similar numerical behavior, in the context of isothermal non-Newtonian fluids has been also observed, e.g., in \cite{Botti_et_al:2021}.
+When the regularization parameter $\sigma$ is set to zero, from Theorem \ref{theoesti:1} and standard interpolation error estimates we expect the velocity and the temperature errors to behave like $h^{2(p-1)}$, while the pressure error as $h^{2(p-1)^2}$ {(cf. Remark \ref{oss:orders})}.
+The obtained convergence results are coherent with the theoretical estimates in Theorem \ref{theoesti:1}, in particular the rate of convergence of the pressure error decreases with $p$. { However, we observe that in some cases (particularly for $p\not=2$) the expected asymptotic orders of convergence are exceeded; this may be related to the fact that the asymptotic regime is not yet reached.} We remark that a similar numerical behavior, in the context of isothermal non-Newtonian fluids, has been also observed, e.g., in Ref. \refcite{Botti_et_al:2021}.